PKort/HA_HikVision/README.md

 I had following items configured in Home Asssistant
 1) SSL certficate - required to use 2-way audio in web browser.
 I use certificate from Let's Encrypt, installed on machine running Home Assistant.
 HA is available via HTTPS by NGINX reverse proxy.
 I chose port 8124.
 Config file attached as homeassistant-webgui
-2) MQTT
+2) MQTT server - it will be used receive information about doorbell status and send actions like answer/reject/open lock
+3) HACS - used to install non-standard integrations into HA
-3) Browser-mod - I use browser-mod popup to display video from doorbell on dashboard: https://github.com/thomasloven/hass-browser_mod Additionally I used iVMS-4200 installed on my Windows machine as well as Hik-Connect app on my phone for configuration of the doorbell.
+4) Browser-mod - I use browser-mod popup to display video from doorbell on dashboard: https://github.com/thomasloven/hass-browser_mod Additionally I used iVMS-4200 installed on my Windows machine as well as Hik-Connect app on my phone for configuration of the doorbell.